How HGH Benefits the Aging Brain

 New mounting evidence is showing that NGF also helps to maintain homeostasis throughout the body.

 Nerve growth factor decreases with age, and also neurons are damaged or die as a result of illness, lifestyle, injury, or environmental issues.
 These issues play a major role in the decline of mental functioning, and perhaps even Alzheimer's.

-We now know that human growth hormone and its main growth factor called IGF-1 (insulin-like growth factor 1) can act as a nerve growth factor.
+We now know that human growth hormone and its main growth factor called insulin-like growth factor 1 (IGF-1) can act as a nerve growth factor.

-A study by Mary M. Niblock, Judy K. Brunso-Bechtold, and David R. Riddle at the Department of Neurobiology and Anatomy and the Program in Neuroscience, Wake Forest University School of Medicine provided evidence that IGF-I can stimulate dendritic growth in the primary somatosensory cortex, which is the region of the brain that receives nerve signals related to touch.
+A study by Mary M. Niblock, Judy K. Brunso-Bechtold, and David R. Riddle at the Department of Neurobiology and Anatomy and the Program in Neuroscience, Wake Forest University School of Medicine provided evidence that IGF-I can stimulate dendritic growth in the primary somatosensory cortex, which is the region of the brain that receives nerve signals related to touch.1

 HGH promotes nerve rejuvenation, myelination, neuronal arborization, glial differentiation and cognitive function.

-Dr. Elmer Cranton tells of a male patient in his fifties afflicted with a hereditary form of paralysis.
+Dr. Elmer Cranton, in his book "Resetting the Clock" tells of a male patient in his fifties afflicted with a hereditary form of paralysis.
 At the time he was started on HGH he was wheelchair bound.
 After a few months of HGH replacement he was able to walk again.
-Follow-up with the patient a year later found him still walking despite his progressive genetic defect.
+Follow-up with the patient a year later found him still walking despite his progressive genetic defect.3

 As more and more doctors are treating patients with human growth hormone we are hearing more reports of patient improvements pertaining to neurological disorders such as multiple sclerosis, Alzheimer's, Parkinson's, senile dementia, and stroke.
 Patients with neurological injuries are also seeing improvements.

-It is important to note that with HGH therapy some improvement may occur within weeks, however, optimum benefits may require several months or even years of ongoing therapy.
-Human growth hormone is the body's growth and repair hormone, it works by stimulating the steady healing, rebuilding, and replacement of healthy cells, which takes time.
+It is important to note that with HGH and IGF-1 therapy some improvements may occur within weeks, however, optimal benefits may require months of ongoing therapy.
+Human growth hormone is the body's growth and repair hormone, it works through its growth factors that stimulate the steady healing, rebuilding, and replacement of healthy cells, which may take time.